deshrit/ejison/README.md

 ## Setup and Run ROS2

-In my dev machine, I used [ros-jazzy](https://docs.ros.org/en/jazzy/index.html) natively running Ubuntu Noble 24.04 OS but in the robot computer lite raspberry pi OS was used and the whole robot os was replicated as a single docker container with [ros:jazzy-ros-base](https://hub.docker.com/layers/library/ros/jazzy-ros-base/images/sha256-3f3434e8c66b35b4362d43b3c68d4debb705121fc5f16e850b6174f3c304be60) image as the base.
-Run the following commands to setup and run:
+All of the development was done in Ubuntu Noble 24.04 dev machine with [ros-jazzy](https://docs.ros.org/en/jazzy/index.html) running natively but in the robot computer raspberry pi lite OS was used and the whole system was replicated as a single docker container with [ros:jazzy-ros-base](https://hub.docker.com/layers/library/ros/jazzy-ros-base/images/sha256-3f3434e8c66b35b4362d43b3c68d4debb705121fc5f16e850b6174f3c304be60) image.
+Run the following commands to setup and get started:

 ```bash
 docker compose up -d